sstubbs/postgres-xl-operator/README.md

 name | description | default value
 --- | --- | ---
-[STS].count | The total number of replicas, dose not apply to gtm | 1 [STS].resources.requests.memory | The main pod memory request | 250Mi
+[STS].count | The total number of replicas, does not apply to gtm | 1 [STS].resources.requests.memory | The main pod memory request | 250Mi
 [STS].resources.requests.cpu | The main pod cpu request (Must be a decimal) | 0.25
 [STS].resources.limits.memory | The main pod memory limit | 250Mi